Spiritual Work with Children/The New Testament and Spiritual Work with Children

 For example, “… If someone strikes you on your right cheek, then turn the other cheek also” (Matt 5:39).
 But “turning the other cheek” can be an act following from one’s strength or from one’s weakness; only the first one is correct.

-We must develop in children various practical skills, teach them to live their lives actively.
+We must develop various practical skills in children, teach them to live their lives actively.
 Then on this well prepared soil, good fruit from the Divine Word will grow.